cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 Data virtualization creates a logical layer that enables applications to retrieve and manipulate data without detailed knowledge of the underlying systems.
 It abstracts source complexity, connects to multiple backends in real time, and provides centralized security.
 At its best, it eliminates data movement and gives users on-demand access to the freshest data available.

 The drawbacks are significant for analytical workloads.
 Cross-system joins are notoriously difficult to optimize, because the virtualization layer must predict execution costs across systems it does not control.
 Complex analytical queries involving large joins, table scans, and data shuffling are often incompatible with virtualization's access patterns.
 Most importantly, virtualization does not impose a shared business model.
-It federates access, but it does not federate *meaning*.
+It federates access without federating *meaning*.
 Two consumers querying the same virtualized endpoint can still interpret the results differently.

 ### Modern Data Warehouses: Performance With Inherited Limitations